-Admittedly, what I’ve described above is a cheap trick; I’ve used my meager knowledge of science to set up the idea that the following story might actually be happening in some where, some when.
+Admittedly, what I’ve just described is a cheap trick.
+I’ve used my meager knowledge of science to champion my story—to promote the idea that the tale herein might be happening in some where, some when.

-If I haven’t lost you yet, let’s go a little further: parallel dimensions are real.
-Within one such dimension exists a Conan the Barbarian-esque warrior.
-He is a master of combat, both physical and magical.
-He swings swords, casts spells, rescues scantily clad maidens from evil insect-men…
+If I haven’t yet lost you yet, let’s go a couple notches further: within a parallel dimension, there lives a warrior-king similar to Conan.
+He swings swords, casts spells, rescues scantily clad maidens from evil wizards…

 And oh yeah—he rides velociraptors.

-I’m well aware that this is a ridiculous proposition.
-And I’m well aware that my proposition is one that’s self-serving—its purpose is to ease the bounds of my readers’ credibility so I can stand a chance of telling a farcical tale.
-I’ve done my part to set up the story; the rest is up to you.
+I’m fully aware that this is a ridiculous proposition.
+And I’m also aware that it’s self-serving—that it’s meant to soften your disbelief, so I can stand a chance at telling a farcical tale.
+I’ve done my part to set up the story.
+The rest is up to you.